 You can find out more about Avesta Bison Park here >>

 Gamla Byn is the old village.
-This is the oldest neighbourhood of Avesta and it is within walking distance of the more modern center and the old ironworks.
+This is the oldest neighborhood of Avesta and it is within walking distance of the more modern center and the old ironworks.
 Even though people still live here, the area feels like an open-air museum.
-You will encounter historical buildings, some of which date back to as far as the 1630’s.
+You will encounter historical buildings, some of which date back as far as the 1630s.

 World’s Largest Dala Horse

-In Avesta you have the chance to visit the world’s largest Dala horse.
+In Avesta, you have the chance to visit the world’s largest Dala horse.
 It stands at the intersection of roads 68 and 70 and measures an impressive 13 meters.
-A Dala horse is a traditionally carved and painted wooden horse which has become a symbol for both Sweden and the province of Dalarna.
+A Dala horse is a traditional carved and painted wooden horse which has become a symbol for both Sweden and the province of Dalarna.
 There are several different styles depending on where it comes from.
-However, the one in Avesta is in the more common colour of red.
+However, the one in Avesta is in the more common color of red.
 They usually weigh a few hundred grams, which can be compared to the 66.7 tonnes of this one.

 The Dead Falls / Döda fallen

 The river Dalälven broke new grounds about 7.000 years ago and the old river bed was drained.
-Because of this the old waterfalls ceased to exist, but they are today known as the Big Hell, the Small Hell, and the Southern Hell.
-The nature is today open to visitors to enjoy.
+Because of this, the old waterfalls ceased to exist, but they are today known as the Big Hell, the Small Hell, and the Southern Hell.
+Nature is today open to visitors to enjoy.

 How to get to Avesta

-Bus: Regional buses connects Avesta with the surrounding region.
+- Bus: Regional buses connect Avesta with the surrounding region.